yduf/yduf.github.io/_posts/2023-03-02-cpp-raise-to-sleep.md

 ---
 published: true
 title: Raise to sleep
-tags: c++ fastware battery dictionary
+tags: c++ hash fastware battery dictionary
 ---
 > running code faster is the only way to consume less (Anyway Java is faster than c++) - [Efficiency with Algorithms, Performance with Data Structures](https://www.youtube.com/watch?v=fHNmRkzxHWs)